kopiro/homebridge-tapo-camera/README.md

 It is highly recommended that you use either Homebridge Config UI X or the HOOBS UI to install and configure this plugin.

+### FFmpeg installation

+The plugin should take care of installing the `ffmpeg` automatically.

+If you're getting errors like `FFmpeg exited with code: 1 and signal: null (Error)`, please install [ffmpeg-for-homebridge](https://github.com/homebridge/ffmpeg-for-homebridge) manually.

 ### Adding the unbridged accessory to Home

 Once done you will have unbridged accessories, therefore you need to manually add them in your Home app.